Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Twisted modules and cohesive modules

 We will now introduce the notion of a twisted module over a dg algebra $A$. \begin{defn} A\emph{ twisted $A$-module} is a (right) dg $A$-module $M$ such that $M^{\#}$ is free as an $A^{\#}$-module.
 A twisted $A$-module is \emph {finitely generated} if $M^{\#}$ is finitely generated.
 Finally, any twisted module that is a homotopy retract of a finitely generated twisted module is called a \emph {perfect twisted module}.

 We will denote the dg category of twisted $A$-modules by $\Tw(A)$, and its full subcategories of finitely generated and perfect twisted $A$-modules by $\Twfgfree(A)$ and $\Twfg(A)$ respectively. \end{defn} \begin{rk} If $A$ is a dg ring, then a dg $A$-module $M$ is sometimes called perfect if it represents a compact object in the derived category of $A$.
 This is \emph{not} the same as a perfect twisted $A$-module, in particular the latter need not represent a compact object in a triangulated category.
 Later on, we will also use the notion of a perfect dg sheaf of modules.
-In all cases, our terminology will always be clear from the context and unambiguous. \end{rk} \begin{rk} The data of a twisted $A$-module is clearly equivalent to that of an MC element $x\in\End(V)\otimes A$: for such an element, $\id\otimes d_A+x$ gives a differential $D_V$ on $V\otimes A$ compatible with that of $A$ and any compatible differential on $V\otimes A$ must be of this form.
+In all cases, our terminology will always be clear from the context and unambiguous. \end{rk} \begin{rk} A twisted $A$-module can be written as $(V \otimes A^{\#}, D_{V})$ where $V$ is a free $\ground$-module and $D_V$ is a differential on the free $A$-module $V \otimes A^{\#}$ compatible with the $A$-module structure.
+This is further equivalent to that of an MC element $x\in\End(V)\otimes A$: for such an element $D_V=\id\otimes d_A+x$ gives a differential $D_V$ on $V\otimes A$ compatible with that of $A$ and any compatible differential on $V\otimes A$ must be of this form.
 We will often slightly abuse notation and write $V \otimes A$ for $(V \otimes A^{\#}, D_{V}).$ \end{rk}